 The decisions were de-identified at the time of collection; however, further anonymisation was undertaken by the researcher.
-I have engaged with and followed the research ethics guidelines by The National Committee for Research Ethics in the Social Sciences and the Humanities.
-The study has been subjected to the legal and ethical process of the project.
-All excerpts presented in the findings section are fully anonymised, translated by the author and used illustratively to show instances of how decision-makers express uses and assessments of disciplinary evidence.
+I have engaged with and followed the research ethics guidelines by The National Committee for Research Ethics in the Social Sciences and are governed by the applicable Creative Commons License the Humanities.8 The study has been subjected to the legal and ethical process of the project.9 All excerpts presented in the findings section are fully anonymised, translated by the author and used illustratively to show instances of how decision-makers express uses and assessments of disciplinary evidence.